scalacenter/course-management-tools/README.md

 ## Validating student repositories

-While all the tests for a project can be run in the Master project, it is also valuable to verify that all the tests still run correctly once the repository has been converted to the student version.
+While all the tests for a project can be run in the Main project, it is also valuable to verify that all the tests still run correctly once the repository has been converted to the student version.
 This can be accomplished using the `validateStudentRepo.sh` script.
 To use this script you simply run it and pass in the path to the student repo you want to validate.
 For example: `./validateStudentRepo.sh ../FTTS-fast-track-scala`.